oduameh/hydra/docs/docs/how-to/commit-blueprint.md

 }
 ```

-## Step 3.
+## Step 3
-Select the first `UTXO`, which has 8 ada available.
-Use 5 ada to commit and rely on `hydra-node` to balance the commit transaction.
+Select the first `UTXO`, which has eight ada available.
+Use five ada to commit and rely on `hydra-node` to balance the commit transaction.

 ```shell
 cardano-cli transaction build-raw \